adedomin/csc341-project/gym.md

 time        TIME         n/a        Time this session occurs

-days        VARCHAR(7)   n/a        The days this service occurs
+days[^days] VARCHAR(7)   n/a        The days this service occurs
                                     (M)on (T)ue (W)ed Thu(r) (F)ri (S)a
 ----------- ------------ ---------- -----------------------------------

 : Session Entity

+[^days]: note this is a composite value, however because of the simplicity of the structure, it was left as such.
+This was decided because it made more sense than having 6 new columns with a name of each day or a new table of days (this doesn't make much sense).
+Note the day can be retrieve using *days LIKE '%{day char}%'*.

 3.4.
 Classes
 ------------